 The Allen Institute for Brain Science has created biological reagents and analysis tools necessary to develop our datasets and open resources.
 We strive to make these tools available to the scientific community.
-Tutorials and webinars are available via the Allen Institute for Brain Science YouTube channel.
-Below is information about resources such as transgenic mice, cell lines, downloadable software, and other utilities.
+Below is information about resources such as tutorials, transgenic mice, cell lines, hardware designs, software applications, and other utilities.

 The Allen Institute has generated over 100 transgenic mouse lines for cell-type-specific labeling and manipulation.
 These lines are made available through The Jackson Laboratory.
 Learn more about the driver and reporter lines, and access characterization data that is available.